ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 We are validating that the ninja, returned by our Web API, are the one returned by our mocked database, the `TableStorageMock` `ReadPartitionAsync()` method.

 > As a reminder, our ninja's partition key is the clan's name, which leads us to request the whole partition to query all ninja of a single clan.
+> This kind of design can also come in handy if we want to delete a whole clan (by simply deleting the partition).

 ``` csharp
 public class ReadAllInClanAsync : NinjaControllerTest